 Step 4: Moisturize

 The next (and arguably the most important step in your nighttime skincare routine) is to moisturize your face.
-Keeping your skin hydrated has so many benefits — It’ll help to minimize any fine lines or wrinkles, boost your skin’s overall appearance and defend against any bumps or flakes that can result from dry skin, just to name a few.
+Keeping your skin hydrated can boost your skin’s overall appearance and help protect it from bumps or flakes that result from dry skin.
 The good news is you don’t have to get fancy with your face lotion to see results.
 Cerave is a skincare cult favorite, and it does the trick at a low price-point.

 Retinol: Retinol is a form of Vitamin A that helps speed up the skin’s natural renewal process while boosting collagen production.
 It can help combat signs of aging like fine lines and wrinkles, and it can also fight acne and other common skin issues.
 Because it can help with a broad spectrum of skin problems, it’s a great product to have.
 However, it can lead to some initial flakiness, because it causes your skin to shed (think of a snake shedding his old layer of skin).
 The dryness should subside after a few weeks, though.
 For those with sensitive skin, it might be best to use retinol just once or twice a week.
 Talk to your dermatologist about the right products for your skin and budget.